 Want to incorporate a fertility-friendly lubricant into your TTC journey, but no idea where to start?
 We break down the important things to consider: regulations, ingredients, form factor, and price.

 Sperm-friendly lubricants (also known as fertility friendly or TTC lube) are great for couples trying to conceive.
 Not only do lubricants help reduce friction and make sex more pleasurable, but the right lubricant can make sure that nothing is in the way of sperm meeting egg.
-Finding the right pregnancy-friendly lubricant is crucial when trying to get pregnant, which is why we've included it in our convenient TTC kit, along with all the pregnancy products you need to start you on your pregnancy journey.
+Finding the right pregnancy-friendly lubricant is crucial when trying to get pregnant, which is why we've formulated a convenient, pH balanced, FDA cleared TTC-friendly lube.

 What is sperm-friendly fertility lubricant?

 Sperm-friendly lubricants for fertility are a special class of lubricants that are cleared by the US Food and Drug Administration (FDA) for use when trying to conceive.
 They go through additional tests (biocompatibility testing) to demonstrate that they do not harm sperm, eggs, or embryos.

 A fertility-friendly lubricant will generally have a special formula.
 Its pH, osmolality, and viscosity are “balanced” for sperm health and differ from conventional lubricants.
 Even if a lubricant does not contain spermicide, it can harm sperm by not being properly formulated for these factors.
 It’s important to know that popular lubes like KY Jelly and Astroglide are not fertility friendly.